Korean Pronouns 101: Personal, Demonstrative, Interrogative and Possessive

 그들은 is used to talk about a group of people who are absent or away from the conversation.
 This would be appropriate to use for friends and people who are similar in age and rank to the speaker.

-The word 그분들 is exactly the same as 그들은 but more formal.
+This is the plural version of the word we saw above.
+The word 그분들 is the same as 그들은 but more formal.
 Thus, it’s more appropriate for referring to a group of people who are your seniors.

 Demonstrative Pronouns in Korean

-No, demonstrative pronouns are not evil pronouns (although they can be devilishly useful).
-Instead, they’re often used to point out objects and their locations.
+Demonstrative pronouns are often used to point out objects and their locations.

 There are three demonstrative stems that you need to remember, and they all have something to do with the physical distance of an object relative to the speaker and listener.